Lanamargaret/elizabeth/README.md

 Smiles, tears, of all my life; and, if God choose,
 I shall but love thee better after death..
 My heart will love thee even at night,
-And will carry our memories in the next life.
+And will carry our memories to the next life.